The Ties That Bind (Don Williams song)

 "The Ties That Bind" is a song written by Clyde Otis and Vin Corso, and recorded by American country music artist Don Williams.
 It was released in December 1974 as the second and final single from the album Don Williams Vol. III.
-The song reached number 4 on the Billboard Hot Country Singles & Tracks chart and number 2 on the Canadian RPM Country Tracks chart.
+The song reached number four on the Billboard Hot Country Singles and Tracks chart and number 2 on the Canadian RPM Country Tracks chart.